Writing Tests Using the CS 70 TestingLogger

 and affirm_expected

-even without a testing logger; but if there is no logger, they will just abort the program with a message if a test files.
+even without a testing logger; but if there is no logger, they just abort the program with a message if a test fails.
 This behavior means that you can safely use affirm

 and affirm_expected